- call us now! 01685 848950

 However, this nil-rate band can be topped up by £175,000* to £500,000* if the deceased leaves their main residence to their children and/or grandchildren, officially known as the “main residence allowance”.
 If the estate is worth more than a total of £2 million, other rules apply.

 Charitable donating is one strategy for reducing the inheritance tax bill your family will need to pay from your estate.
-By leaving a donation to charity in your will, you can reduce your tax bill in one or two ways:
+By leaving a donation to charity in your will, you can reduce your tax bill in one of two ways:

 Current laws encourage at least 10% of the estate’s value is donated to charity in return for partial tax relief.
 The amount owed to HMRC will be reduced by 10%, i.e., from an inheritance tax rate of 40% to 36%.